theRJorj/Insta-Machine/README.md

 InstaMachine is a post-oriented Instagram bot which means it is more focused on gathering data and storing it inside the SQLite database.
-I made this app solely to put to test my web scraping abilities as a beginner programmer and build up some portfolio, therefore I did not use any python's Instagram library like such as instapy.
+I made this app solely to put to test my web scraping abilities as a beginner programmer and build up some portfolio, therefore I did not use any python's Instagram library such as instapy.

 Features: